by Kamlesh Ravlani, CST

 - Scrum explicitly calls for identifying and removing impediments to improve the pace of product development.
 Scrum Master is made responsible to ensure the impediments are busted.

 - Scrum increases the decision making speed by empowering the Scrum Team.

-- By identifying the Scrum Master role that is responsible for increasing the value delivered by the Scrum Team, implementing Scrum framework significantly improves Scrum Team’s effectiveness.
+- By identifying the Scrum Master role that is responsible for increasing the value delivered by the Scrum Team and implementing Scrum framework correctly – significantly improves Scrum Team’s effectiveness.